EliasGarciaa/DSC_232R_Group-Project/README.md

 ## Model Building and Evaluation

 ### 1. Linear Regression Model
-Created a linear regression model and evaluated the train RMSE vs the test RMSE
+Created a linear regression model on Pressure vs Congestion and evaluated the train RMSE vs the test RMSE

 ### 2. Random Forest and Gradient Boosting
 Utilized and compared Random Forest and gradient boosting model to predict congestion speed

-Possible Improvements:
+### Possible Improvements:
-experiment and create regression models using different features in the dataset
+1. experiment and create regression models using different features in the dataset